Town Recycling Services

 The Town of Mount Pleasant offers limited recycling services:

-- Used Oil Recycling - drop off your used motor oil and gas/ oil mixes at our maintenance facility on Sweetgrass Basket Parkway (5-gallon per visit maximum - residential use only).
+- Used Oil Recycling - drop off your used motor oil and gas/ oil mixes at our maintenance facility on Sweetgrass Basket Parkway (5 gallons per visit maximum - residential use only).

 - Oyster Shell Recycling - help the Town and SC Department of Natural Resources (SCDNR) protect the environment by recycling your oyster shells at our maintenance facility on Sweetgrass Basket Parkway.
-The shells need to be collected and disinfected prior to being re-used for oyster reef construction.
-Shells should never be dumped into the marsh or a pond as it may be harmful to existing oyster populations.
+The shells need to be collected and disinfected before being re-used for oyster reef construction.
+Shells should never be dumped into the marsh or a pond as they may be harmful to existing oyster populations.

 Charleston County Recycling Services

-Charleston County offers curbside residential recycling service and has several locations around the County to drop off recyclable material.
+Charleston County offers a curbside residential recycling service and has several locations around the County to drop off recyclable material.

 - Curbside Recycling – Charleston County collects residential recycling biweekly (every other week) at the curb.
 Visit the County Recycling website for information about what can be recycled and recycling pickup schedules.

 - Drop Site Recycling - The County has several drop-off locations in the Town to recycle: all paper, including cardboard; plastics #1-7; aluminum and steel cans; and glass bottles and jars.

-- Hazardous Materials - household cleaners, chemicals, paint, and other materials should be taken to the County’s facility on Romney Street or the Bees Ferry Landfill.
-If you are not sure what to bring, where to go or how to get there, please call Charleston County at (843) 720-7111 or visit the County website.
+- Hazardous Materials - household cleaners, chemicals, paint, and other materials should be taken to the County’s facility on Awendaw Convenience Center or Bees Ferry Landfill.
+If you are not sure what to bring, where to go, or how to get there, please call Charleston County at (843) 720-7111 or visit the County website.